hayone1/microcloud-automated/README.md

 microcloud initialization supports a non interactive setup using a preseed.
 See [example](https://canonical-microcloud.readthedocs-hosted.com/en/latest/how-to/initialise/#howto-initialise-preseed).

-In this project, you can configure `ovn` and `storage` (not systems.storage) on any of your group vars.
-You however cannot directly configure `systems`.

-here is also no need to manually configure `lookup_subnet`.
-Simply specify the `lookup_subnet_mask` (eg /24) and the subnet will be automatically generated using the private ip of one of the servers

-> Tip: Your lookup_subnet_mask determines how wide microcloud will search when looking for machines to add to the cluster.
+For this project, you only need to configure `ovn`.
+Other fields like `systems` and `storage` will be automatically populated based on other fields that you have provided.

 ## 4 Community<a id='4'></a>